Soundproof Windows – How Effective Are They?

 soundproof windows

-So… How much noise do soundproof windows block?
-It’s a question we get every day!
-And unfortunately, it’s not always an easy answer.
-This blog will consider 3 factors that determine the effectiveness of soundproof windows, including the following:
+So… how much noise do soundproof windows block?
+This blog will consider 3 factors that determine the effectiveness of soundproof windows, including the following: window specifications, wall thickness, and the type of noise coming through.

 When assessing a window for sound attenuation, there are several factors of critical importance.
 Generally speaking, the heavier the window is, the more of a barrier is provided and therefore the more sound it will block.